geoserver/geoserver/doc/en/user/source/data/webadmin/layers.rst

   * **reference value**—Tries to use the given reference value as-is, regardless of whether its actually available in the data or not.

 * **Reference value**—The default value specifier.
 Only shown for the default value strategies where its used.
+* **Nearest match**—Whether to enable, or not, WMS nearest match support on this dimension.
+Currently supported only on the time dimension.
+* **Acceptable interval**—A maximum search distance from the specified value (available only when nearest match is enabled).
+  Can be empty (no limit), a single value (symmetric search) or using a ``before/after`` syntax to specify an asymmetric search range.
+Time distances should specified using the ISO period syntax.
+For example, ``PT1H/PT0H`` allows to search up to one hour before the user specified value, but not after.

 For time dimension the value must be in ISO 8601 DateTime format ``yyyy-MM-ddThh:mm:ss.SSSZ`` For elevation dimension, the value must be and integer of floating point number.